-The draft language provided would update the narrative for the current residential land use category based on the Planning Commission's edits from the July 21st meeting.
+The draft language provided attempts to update the narrative for the current residential land use category based on the Planning Commission's edits from the July 21st meeting.
 This includes the changes from Commissioner Adam's proposal as well as staff edits to the intent and rationale to align with Council's directive.

-As described in the August 5 staff memo "Future Land Use Map Recommendations," Planning Commission had noted that there were areas of the city that did not fit neatly into the future land use categories: residential, transition, or hub.
-Many of these 17 areas have existing R-3 and R-4 zoning that would either reduce future building potential or potentially non-conforming, depending on the specifics of implementation.
 Additional draft language was included to reconcile how R-3 and R-4 zones are treated on the Future Land Use Map using the same headers currently presented in this section of the draft Comp Plan.
 This memo should be paired with the updated draft of the Future Land Use Map that designates the "New Residential" land use category.

-Residential Land Use Category (existing R-1 & R-2 zones)
+Residential (R-1 & R-2)